What is a lobectomy?

 In most cases, during a lobectomy the cut (incision) is made at the level of the affected

 lobe.
-The incision is most often made on the front of the chest under the nipple and
+The cut is most often made on the front of the chest under the nipple and wraps

-wraps around the back under the shoulder blade.
-The surgeon gets access to the chest
+around the back under the shoulder blade.
+The surgeon gets access to the chest cavity

 In some cases, a video-assisted thoracoscopic surgery (VATS) is used to do a lobectomy.

 This is a less-invasive procedure.
-With this type of surgery, 3 or 4 small incisions
+With this type of surgery, 3 or 4 small cuts are

-are used instead of 1 large incision.
-Small tools are put into the chest cavity.
-One
+used instead of 1 large cut.
+Tiny tools are put into the chest cavity.
+One of the

-of the tools is called a thoracoscope.
-It’s a tube with a light and a tiny camera
+tools is called a thoracoscope.
+It’s a tube with a light and a tiny camera that sends

-that sends images to a computer screen.
+images to a computer screen.
 This shows the internal organs on the screen.
+The small

-The small tools are used through the other incisions to do the surgery.
+tools are used through the other cuts to do the surgery.

 Why might I need a lobectomy?

-A lobectomy may be done when a problem has been found in one lobe.
-A lobe may be removed
+A lobectomy may be done when a problem is found in 1 lobe.
+A lobe may be removed so

-to avoid spread of disease to the other lobes.
+that disease isn't spread to the other lobes.
 This may be the case with tuberculosis

 or certain types of lung cancer.

-Health conditions of the chest and lungs that may be treated with lobectomy include:
+Chest and lung health conditions that may be treated with lobectomy include:

-- Tuberculosis (TB).
-This is an ongoing (chronic) bacterial infection that usually infects the lungs.
+Tuberculosis (TB).
+This is an ongoing (chronic) bacterial infection that often infects the lungs.

 with antibiotic medicine, it may need to be removed.